pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 After a bit of a wait and some output messages printed on your screen,  and you should now have a file called `sample-dwi.nii.gz` in your `Diffusion_b3000` directory (along with `sample-dwi.bval`, `sample-dwi.bvec`, and `sample-dwi.json`), which you can see by entering `ls`.

 A `.bval` file is a text file where the B-value for every gradient is listed in order separated by a space.
 A `.bvec` file is a text file with the x,y,z vectors of each gradient listed in order separated by a space between directions and a return between gradients.
-This is information you can get from the file’s header, which you can learn more about below in the **Quality Control (Parameter, Visual, and Auto)** section.
+This is information you can get from the file's header, which you can learn more about below in the **Quality Control (Parameter, Visual, and Auto)** section.

-## Axis Align and Center
+## Axis Aligning and Centering

-To make it so that you don’t have to write the whole file path for everything, make sure you are in the directory with your `.nii.gz` file, which should be `Diffusion_b3000`
+To make it so that you don't have to write the whole file path for everything, make sure you are in the directory with your `.nii.gz` file, which should be `Diffusion_b3000`

-Similarly to how you axis-aligned and centered your structural images, we’ll do the same for our diffusion images.
+Similarly to how you axis-aligned and centered your structural images, we'll do the same for our diffusion images.
 Type:
 ```
-nifti_align -–axisAlign --center -i sample-dwi.nii.gz -–bvals sample-dwi.bval -–bvecs sample-dwi.bvec -o sample-dwi-xc
+nifti_align --axisAlign --center -i sample-dwi.nii.gz --bvals sample-dwi.bval --bvecs sample-dwi.bvec -o sample-dwi-xc
 ```

 Like with the structural portion, you are now done with the versions of the image prior to the axis aligned and centered one so to save space it would now be best to clean these old files.
 Once you've checked  that sample-dwi-xc.nii.gz has been outputted with `ls`, use the `rm` command to remove the old, non-xced `sample-dwi.nii.gz`.

 * **Note:** REMOVING FILES USING RM IS A PERMANENT ACTION AND IF YOU REMOVE FILES THAT YOU NEED, THEY ARE **GONE**.
 Because of this be very careful when you remove files and only remove and only remove files that you are 100% sure you and nobody else will ever need again.
-If you don’t know what it is, do not remove it.
+If you don't know what it is, do not remove it.
 Also, as a good rule of thumb it is best to never remove files that you did not make because you never know what they could be being used for.
 Basically, the only files we ever remove are ones that are redundant, such as in the example above.

 Right now you are only doing a single case, but often you will want to do this for many cases.
 You can save a lot of time by using a `for`  loop in the shell, so when you eventually find yourself in this situation, ask someone to show you how these work.